pydoit/doit/doc/tutorial.rst

 ``Dependencies`` and ``targets`` are optional fields for the task dictionary.
 They must be a sequence of strings.

-DoIt automatically keeps track of task dependencies.
+`doit` automatically keeps track of task dependencies.
 It saves the signature (MD5) of the dependencies every time the task is completed successfully.
 In case there is no modification in the dependencies (and targets) files it skip the task execution to save time as it would produce the same output from the previous run.
 Tasks without dependencies are always executed.

 Dependencies are on tasks not on targets, so a task even without defining targets can take advantage of the execute only if not up-to-date feature.